-- 1. At a readable scale; - 2.
-With geographic coordinates; - 3.
-Project area boundaries clearly marked (i.e., bold line) with the project area boundaries, waterbodies names (if applicable), and street/road names. - 4.
-If project area is a subarea of a town or county, street names must be clearly visible; - 5.
-All surveyed occupied residential units, vacant units, and non-responses must be marked (i.e., different colored dots/circles for LMI, above, vacant, non-responses) on the map to ensure all residences were account for; and - 6.
-If there are direct beneficiaries (new connections), indicate those residences with either a different color or shape so it is clear where those are located within project area.
+- At a readable scale; - With geographic coordinates; - Project area boundaries clearly marked (i.e., bold line); - If project area is a subarea of a town or county, street names must be clearly visible;

+- All surveyed occupied residential units, vacant units, and non-responses must be marked (i.e., different colored dots/circles for LMI, above, vacant, non-responses) on the map to ensure all residences were account for; and - If there are direct beneficiaries (new connections), indicate those residences with either a different color or shape so it is clear where those are located within project area.

-Public Housing (Public Housing Authority/PHA) Residential Units within LMA
+Public Housing (Public Housing Authority/PHA) Residential Units

-If the project area includes a Public Housing Authority (PHA) residential complex (multi-family dwellings), the following must be included in the application for the PHA LMI information to be considered:

-- 1. The PHA Director/Manager must provide a list of each unit (address) and indicate the number of people, their income, as well as the gender, race, and whether there are any elderly or disabled residents or any female-headed households in each unit. - 2.
-A letter from the PHA Director/Manager must also be included, where they attest the provided data is true and accurate.

-- 3. The PHA data must be inserted into the Summary Tabulation Spreadsheet (Income Survey Summary). - 4.
+If the project area includes a Public Housing Authority (PHA) residential complex (multi-family dwelling), the PHA director/manager must provide a list of each unit (address) and indicate the number of people, their income, as well as the gender, race, and whether there are any elderly or disabled residents or any female-headed households in each unit.
+A letter from the PHA director/manager must also be included, where they attest the provided data is true and accurate.
+The PHA data must be inserted into the Summary Tabulation Spreadsheet.
 Must submit the PHA data and letter in the LMI Documentation (Tab 3) to support what is in the Summary Tabulation Spreadsheet.

-Income Surveys will be required for individual, single-family dwellings (individual residences).
-HUD-provided data or PHA data (as mentioned above) is not acceptable for income surveys for individual residences.
+HUD-provided data (PHA data) is not acceptable for income surveys for individual residences.
 All individual residences must have a completed, signed, and dated income survey by the survey taker and an adult occupant to be valid.